10 Top Alternative Data Providers & Companies (2024)

 Now, let’s talk about how you can use our features to explore the trends on our site and find new opportunities that interest you.

 You can find new trends on our website via the trend database, search, and Meta Trends library, but you can also read about promising new startups and unique product ideas in the trend reports we send each week.
 Regardless of how you find trends, you can access detailed trend info and add topics to your dashboard to easily track trend growth.

-First, we have the Exploding Topics database where we store all of the trend info on our site.
-Our site covers thousands of trends across a variety of industries — when you reach this database, you can use the drop-down menu to select the category you’re interested in (e.g., eco, fashion, beauty, marketing, technology, gaming, sports, science, product, luxury) and we’ll automatically show you the related results.
+First, we have the Exploding Topics database where we store all of the trend info on our platform.
+Our platform tracks nearly a million trends across a variety of industries — when you reach this database, you can easily zero-in on any category or subcategory you're interested in.

 When you find a trend you’re interested in, you can open the overview window to view all of the associated data, including search volume, growth rate, status, and category — and we display this information in an interactive graph so you can hover your mouse over and view data points along different timelines.
 We also list related trends in the overview window so you can continue researching your area of interest.

 You can also access our trend search feature to look up products, brand names, and other topics you’ve already heard about (this is similar to Google Trends where you can search by geographic region and look at corresponding trend data).

 You can also explore new trends through the Meta Trends library.
 Meta Trends are groups of trends that all relate to a higher-level concept or idea — so here, you’ll see trends arranged by type of product, technology, or service, such as Pre-Employment Testing Tools, Crowdsourced Fulfillment Startups, and Scaled Data Labeling, for example.